for-wintercms/wn-bloghub-plugin/DOCS.md

 The comments system distinguish between guests, frontend users and backend users.
 Guests are required to fill out the username, email address, terms of service box and are controlled by the Honeypot and Captcha fields (when enabled).
 Logged-In Users can directly enter the comment title and body, are not controlled by any Honeypot or Captcha system and comments can also be set to be approved directly.

 However, backend users are able to view and moderate pending comments on the single post page.
 Post authors do also have the ability to favorite comments, which pins or highlights them on the respective comments list.
-Of course, the moderation can also be done on October's backend page - as long as the respective permissions are set.
+Of course, the moderation can also be done on Winter's backend page - as long as the respective permissions are set.

 Comments can either be accessed directly on the post model, using `bloghub.comments` or `bloghub.comments_count`  or by using one of the available template components, as described below.